gilbertkristiaan/advprog-modul6/README.md

 3. In the second window, immediately navigate to the root endpoint "/"

 I noticed that when making a request to the root path /, it has to wait until the /sleep request finishes its 10-second delay before receiving a response.
 This clearly shows that my current server processes requests sequentially, meaning a slow request can block others from being handled.
 This experience highlights the drawback of using a single-threaded server model when dealing with multiple concurrent requests.

+## Milestone 5: Multithreaded Server

+In this milestone, I transformed my web server from single-threaded to multi-threaded.
+I used a ThreadPool to manage multiple threads available for handling incoming tasks.

+## My Implementation

+Initially, my ThreadPool only stored Worker structures, each containing a `JoinHandle<()> `for individual threads.
+To create a multithreaded implementation, I updated the ThreadPool to store a vector of these Workers.

+For each Worker, I included:
+- A unique ID
+- A thread initialized with an empty closure

+When creating the ThreadPool:
+- I established a channel
+- I stored the sender in the ThreadPool
+- I copied the receiver to each Worker

+## My Task Execution Process

+The closures received by my `execute` method are sent through the channel sender to be executed by one of the available threads.
+My Workers continuously request tasks from the receiver channel and run them in a loop, using mutexes to avoid race conditions.

+## Benefits of My Approach

+This implementation allows my ThreadPool to efficiently handle many tasks concurrently while maintaining an appropriate number of threads to minimize overhead.
+The channel system I implemented ensures safe task distribution among the available threads.